Above: The Internet Summit in Raleigh is one of the local conferences we recommend attending. (Photo by Ian Huckabee.)

 The Digital PM Summit is an annual gathering of project managers, which includes presentations, workshops, and breakout sessions focused on managing digital projects.
 The event is organized by the Bureau of Digital and was held in Memphis in 2018.
 Cakti attended and spoke at the conference in previous years; check out the highlights of Marketing Content Manager Elizabeth Michalka’s talk on investing in relationships from the 2016 conference.

 The summit provides a unique opportunity for attendees to network and learn from each other.
-Indeed, the biggest draw for Gannon was the chance to be in the same room as so many other project managers.
+Indeed, the biggest draw for Eliza was the chance to be in the same room as so many other project managers.
 The project management (PM) role encompasses an array of activities — planning and defining scope, activity planning and sequencing, resource planning, time and cost estimating, and reporting progress, to name a few.
 There are professional books and months-long certificates to teach this knowledge, but nothing is better than being able to ask, “Hey, have you run into this before?”
-The ability to compare notes with PMs he doesn’t work with every day is invaluable, and the three most impactful sessions for Gannon were:
+The ability to compare notes with PMs she doesn’t work with every day is invaluable, and the three most impactful sessions for Eliza were:

 - Rachel Gertz’s talk “Static to Signal: A Lesson in Alignment”